DaniLozanoMoreno/turtlebot2_phantomXReactor/README.md

 Proyect created for the final degree project in robotics engineering at the University of Alicante (UA), promotion of 2021-2022.
 Proyect Name: Control y simulación en ROS de un PhatomX Reactor Arm en cooperación con un TurtleBot2 (Control and simulation in ROS of a PhatomX Reactor Arm in cooperation with a TurtleBot2).

-These packages allow control of a PhantomX Reactor Arm in cooperation with a TurtleBot in gazebo simulation and in real.
+These packages allow the control of a PhantomX Reactor Arm in cooperation with a TurtleBot in gazebo simulation and in real.
 A MoveIt configuration and a simple Software architecture with trajectory planners for the arm control are offered.

 * **turtlebot_arm_desciption**: robot model
 * **turtlebot_arm_gazebo**: gazebo simulations